 Portuguese gold is quality stuff

 Most of the gold that’s sold in Europe is 18 karat, which means it’s 75% gold and 25% other metals.
 Portuguese gold, on the other hand, is 19.2 karat, or 80% gold.

 Personalised wedding rings

 With this in mind, Mike and I decided to buy our wedding rings in Coimbra and were introduced to a lovely Portuguese tradition.
 The jeweller had our rings engraved with the name of our future spouse and the date of the wedding.
-Now there’s no excuse to forget our anniversary!